 Why have you got such a huge FAQ page?

-Elemental photography has shot hundreds of properties in the last few years, as a situation arises we jot it down and chalk it off as a learning experience.
+Elemental photography has shot thousands of properties in the last decade, as a situation arises we jot it down and chalk it off as a learning experience.
 Whatever is written here you can be sure that someone has asked us that exact question or in some cases assumed that our skill set extended to areas beyond photography.
-We have found it helps to have some ground rules so that we can get down to what we do best (produce quality photographs).
-While we are happy to accommodate most client requests we would also like to make clients aware that many of these "simple" requests have a time element attached, the most time-consuming requests always begin with the words "can you just".
+We have found it helps to have some ground rules so that we can get down to what we do best (produce quality photographs, videos and 3D matterport models).
+While we are happy to accommodate most client requests we would also like to make clients aware that many of these "simple" requests have a time and cost element attached, the most time-consuming requests always begin with the words "can you just".

 What do you provide during a typical MLS shoot?